dvjhvj/oop_ass2/README.md

    - **Note:**
      - `fileName.cpp` = the name of your C++ file.
      - `fileName` = the name of the executable (you can choose another name, but usually keep it the same as your source file for clarity).

+## 📚 What I Learned

+From this assignment, I improved my understanding of:
+- How to define and use **classes and objects** in C++.
+- Basic OOP concepts such as attributes, methods, and encapsulation.
+- Writing and compiling simple C++ programs in Visual Studio Code.
+- Using **Markdown** to create structured documentation.

+This helped me connect theory with practice and build a stronger foundation for future OOP topics.

 ## 🤖 About the using AI in learning and doing process